-When you buy or sell options contracts, you are trading the potential, or obligation, to buy or sell the underlying stock.
+When a trader buys or sells options contracts, the trader is trading the potential to buy or sell the underlying stock.
 Owning an option, in and of itself, does not impart ownership in the underlying security, nor does it entitle the holder to any dividend payments.

 How do beginners learn options trading?

 Options trading is an excellent way for newcomers to learn about financial markets.
 It’s a simple process that can provide many profit opportunities.
 But, to start, you need to understand the options.

 Trading options can be complex — even more so than stock trading.
 For example, when you buy a stock, you decide how many shares you want, and your broker fills the order at the prevailing market price or a limit price you set.

 Options trading requires an understanding of advanced strategies, and opening an options trading account includes a few more steps than opening a typical investment account.